stanislawbartkowski/ParquetJDBC/README.md

 All other properties are Parquet schema to JDBC mapping.
 <br>
 Format<br>
-* /Parquet column/ = /number:type/
+* /Parquet column, SQL column/ = /number:type/

+* SQL column is optional, if not provided, the same as Parquet column
 * number: JDBC *set* column number, starts from 1 (not 0).
 * type: INT,DOUBLE,STRING,DATE,DECIMAL